glebm/i18n-tasks/README.md

 #### Help us out with testing

-Please install the latest version of the gem and run `i18n-tasks check_prism` which will parse everything with the whitequark/parser-based scanner and then everything with the Prism-scanner and try to compare the results.
+Please install the latest version of the gem and run `i18n-tasks check-prism` which will parse everything with the whitequark/parser-based scanner and then everything with the Prism-scanner and try to compare the results.

 Open up issues with any parser crashes, missed translations or false positives.